Updated December 13, 2018

 To learn more about bankruptcy exemptions, including how they work, which state exemption system you should use, and special rules for the homestead exemption, see Bankruptcy Exemptions – What Can I Keep When I File for Bankruptcy?

 Arizona Bankruptcy Exemptions

 33-1101 - Up to $150,000.
-Includes apartments and mobile homes; and sale proceeds up to 18 months after sale, or new home purchased, whichever occurs first.
+Includes apartments and mobile homes; and sale proceeds up to 18 months after the sale, or new home purchased, whichever occurs first.
 Husband and wife may not double.
-May record homestead declaration. §33-1102.
+A filer can record a homestead declaration. §33-1102.

 12-592 - Wrongful death awards.